Mazamars312/Analogue_Pocket_Neogeo/README.md

 * Lo Bios: "000-lo.lo" - This needs to be in the "/assets/ng/common"
 * Copy the folders in the Github (dist) or the release .zip into the root of your SD card
 * Place your game files grouped by game into its own directory in the "\assets\ng\common" folder.

+The Autoloading JSON's provided by terminator2k2 all work with the games using the Dark Soft directory names in the "/assets/ng/common' folder

 ## How to use differnt BIOS for the core
 If you want more BIOS to access, First open the "/Cores/Mazamars312.NeoGeo/data.json" file.
 Then you have two options: